PaulRivaud/mthomson-2018-winter-term/README.md

     - Header line: total number of rows, total number of columns, total number of non-zeros entries (space separated)
     - Entries: row index, column index, entry value (space separated)
 The gene and barcode labels are stored in separate files and need to be read separately.
-* Sparse matrices (h5 format):
+* Sparse matrices (MatrixMarket deconstructed into multiple vectors):
 [Info here (10X's HDF5 format)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/h5_matrices)
-HDF5 can store MatrixMarket objects, but can also deconstruct the sparse matrix into multiple vectors: the sparse matrix is a Matrix Market object in RAM when used, but is not stored as one.
+10X Genomics also deconstructs the sparse matrix into multiple vectors: the sparse matrix is a Matrix Market object in RAM when used, but is not stored as one under their HDF5 format.
 The different vectors are:
     - data: non-zero entry values (length: number of entries)
     - indices: row indices (length: number of entries)
     - indptr: column index pointers.
 Index of the start of each column (length: number of columns +1, the last value indicates the end index of the last column +1).